dexters-workshop/analytics-engineering-library/readme.md

 - [Building Your Data Models for Growth](https://madisonmae.substack.com/p/building-your-data-models-for-growth)

 - [GitLab, Enterprise Dimensional Model](https://about.gitlab.com/handbook/business-technology/data-team/platform/edw/)
-    >*GitLabs page that has their standards/conventions for doing dimensional modeling at scale*
+    >*GitLabs page that has their standards/conventions for doing dimensional modeling at scale.
+Has excellent examples of how each different type of table is named/organized in their data warehouse.*

 #### DM | Cleaning / Tidying / Wrangling
 - [Tidy Data, Hadley Wickham](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html)